mikeizbicki/cmc-csci040/week_00/README.md

 1. [Follow these instructions](https://developers.facebook.com/docs/plugins/like-button/) to create a Facebook Like button for your webpage.

    Like with Google Analytics, Facebook Like buttons do not work when the adblock plugins are enabled.

+   NOTE:

+   1. Don't forget to upload with GitHub Desktop!

 1. Get at least 5 other students from class to like your webpage.
    You can use the zoom chat or the GitHub issues to communicate with the other students.